-The Associates in Youth Ministries is a program of study designed to provide the student with knowledge of the basic principles of youth ministry.
-Coursework for the minor can be used to fulfill elective requirements in a major area of study.
+The Associate of Arts in Youth Ministries is a program of study designed to provide the student with knowledge of the basic principles of youth ministry.

 Program Director: Jeffrey D. Riley

-- Develop a basic knowledge of biblical content and Christian Theology.
+- Basic knowledge of biblical content and Christian Theology.

-- Understand the essentials of a proper methodology to interpret and apply the English Bible.
+- Essentials of a proper methodology to interpret and apply the English Bible.

-- Develop a commitment to growth in Christian character and lifestyle.
+- Commitment to growth in Christian character and lifestyle.

 - Develop an historical framework and Biblical philosophy for Christian education.